-Lead executing agency: Prime Minister's Office and the Ministry of Finance and Economy
+Lead executing agency: Albanian Prime Minister's Office and the Ministry of Finance and Economy

 Overall term: 2017 to 2020

-The capacities of micro, small and medium-sized enterprises in Albania have improved, Albanian institutions are better able to pursue investment projects, and the country’s vocational education and training system has been modernised and adapted to the needs of the labour market.
-As a result, employment opportunities for Albanian citizens are increasing and young people have better prospects if they stay in Albania.
+The capacities of MSMEs in Albania have improved, Albanian institutions are now capable of promoting investment projects and the country’s vocational education and training (VET) system has been modernised and adapted to meet the requirements of the labour market, increasing employment opportunities for Albanian citizens.
+Young people who want to stay in Albania now have better prospects.

 By simultaneously addressing issues such as economic and regional development, employment promotion and vocational training, all of which were previously the focus of various projects of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, ProSEED now has a solid foundation and can build on existing working relations.
 Drawing on best practices and expanding its fields of activity, the new programme provides technical assistance to its main partners, including the Prime Minister’s Office and the Ministry of Finance and Economy.
 The result is an integrated strategy for promoting employment, one that looks at both the supply and demand sides of the labour market.
 The programme thus helps to give the young people in the country fresh hope for their future employment prospects.
 Albanians who have lived abroad for a while, especially in Germany, are actively involved in the programme.